Skip to main content

 Below are common questions about selling a 1031 exchange property and their provided answers.

-What Happens If I Miss the 45-Day Identification Deadline?
+What Happens If You Miss the 45-Day or 180-Day Deadline?

-How Is Boot Taxed in a 1031 Exchange Sale?
+What Is Boot When Selling a 1031 Exchange Property?

 Editorial Policy